12 Ways to Break Through Weight Loss Plateau: Remarkable Tips and Strateg

 It is important to know whether you have hit a plateau.
 Common signs include:

-• Changes in body measurements were not seen: Sometimes during weight loss journey, your weight remains the same but you lose inches.
-So, if your body measurements like hips, waist, etc. aren’t changing, that’s another sign of a plateau.
+Changes in body measurements were not observed: Sometimes during a weight-loss journey, your weight stays the same, but you lose inches.
+So, if your body measurements, like hips, waist, etc., aren’t changing, that’s another sign of a plateau.

 How Many Weeks Is Considered a Weight Loss Plateau?

-Typically, a weight loss plateau occurs when there is no change in weight for 2 to 4 weeks, even if you are sticking to your same diet and workout plan.
+Typically, a weight-loss plateau occurs when there is no change in weight for 2 to 4 weeks, even if you are sticking to your diet and workout plan.
 During this time, your body’s metabolism may adjust to the new routine and stall out on progress.
-The plateau can occur as the body becomes more efficient at using energy or due to other variables like water retention or even muscle gain.
+The plateau can occur as the body becomes more efficient at using energy, or due to factors such as water retention or muscle gain.

 Revising workout intensity, altering calorie intake, or switching up the exercises will help you break through it and boost your progress again.